 Hold a Famous Meteorite

-Available with all bookings: an opportunity to cradle in your hand a 354g fragment of one of the most famous meteorites in history, the one that gouged out Barringer Crater (also known as Meteor Crater) in Arizona, USA.
+Available with all bookings: an opportunity to cradle in your hand a 354g fragment of one of the most famous meteorites in history, the one that gouged out Barringer Crater (also known as Meteor Crater) in Arizona, USA - the best preserved impact crater on Earth.

 A short, presenter-led immersive show component adaptable for all ages.

-Utilising stunning 360° visuals we also consider the age of our planet, continental drift and the evolution and natural extinction of past forms of life on Earth.
+Utilising stunning 360° visuals (see Funnel Time) we also consider the age of our planet, continental drift and the evolution and natural extinction of past forms of life on Earth.

-Meteorites are 4.6 billion years old.
-When you handle a meteorite (any meteorite) you touch the oldest object you will ever touch.
+Meteorites are 4.6 billion years old; so when you touch a meteorite (any meteorite) you touch the oldest object you will ever touch.

-Certificate of authenticity and photo of our Barringer meteorite fragment below.
+Below a photo and the certificate of authenticity of our Barringer meteorite fragment.

 Details of the original meteorite that created Barringer Crater: